Hop-GH/lingua-wiki/README.md

 ## Description

-A website for sharing and creating useful tools and resources for linguistics.
+A website for sharing useful tools and resources for linguistics.
 It is an open-source project made by and for students, currently maintained by linguistics students at the University of Copenhagen (Class of 2029).

 The website is bilingual (EN/DA).